KATHIR1611/Ex03-Univariate-Analysis/README.md

 # Ex03-Univariate-Analysis
 Aim

-   To read the given data and perform the univariate analysis with different types of plots.
+   To read the given dataset and perform univariate analysis.

 Explanation